arungupta2008/DACDSA/README.md

 then run the Test.tcl file for the simulation remember here there are different modes of protocl like for finding the CDS by DACDS or by Guha1 or by Guha 2

-go to in Test.tcl
+go to in Test.tcl and find under this :)
 `
-#Modes of operation by Arun
+\#Modes of operation by Arun
 `
-find this

 ```
 $ns at 13.101844 "$routing_(7) CDS \n "
 ```